ansible/ansible-sdk/README.md

 ### Demo App to show how you can use the SDK in real use case - https://github.com/ansible/ansible_sdk_demo

+## Documentation
+We are building extensive documentation and API reference here - https://ansible-sdk.readthedocs.io/en/latest/install.html Please feel free to contribute and help the documentation effort.

 ## Releases and maintenance